scalaz/faq/conduct.md

     technical solution X, which I believe is inferior for reasons Y.  I propose Z.

-Also, ad hominem attacks serve no purpose in driving towards technical excellence.
+As another example, ad hominem attacks serve no purpose in driving towards technical excellence.
 If you ever find that a critique has ever targeted a person, and not an idea, then say as much clearly:

     That was an ad hominem attack, and does not help or hurt the technical argument of X.  Can we please keep to the technical discussion?

 Calling someone rude, insulting, or offensive merely feeds the exact discussion we seek to avoid.
 You are free to do so, though, and we will hopefully discuss ways to move the discussion forward.
-Furthermore, we are in no position to police profanity and tone, as we are in no position to police the rebuke of profanity and tone.
+Additionally, we are in no position to police profanity and tone, just as we are in no position to police the rebuke of profanity and tone.
 Everyone deserves the right to express their human condition.
 All we ask is that everyone try to remember the goal of technical excellence.